 Other clients may want you to work on multiple parts of a project: research, writing, editing, content development, web development, or multimedia.
 Sometimes someone will approach you about a project, not sure what an appropriate fee might be.
 With that sort of project, you’ll probably need to take your interview skills in a new direction and ask the client a whole list of questions about the project, the timing, and their expectations.

 You can even ask, “What’s your budget?”
 With that information, you might learn that you could charge a bit more than you thought.
 Or if you realize quickly that they have high expectations and shallow pockets, you might figure out that you’ll never reach a rate that would work out for both of you.
-In a small budget situation, you might be able to offer to do less, but for a fee that they can afford.
+In a small budget situation, you might be able to offer to do less, but for a fee that a client can afford.
 (For detailed tips on how to price a complex project, check out Laurie Lewis’s excellent book, What to Charge: Pricing Strategies for Freelancers and Consultants. )

 Crunching the numbers